paulramisch/bundestag_speech_tagger/README.md

 | 25   | ✅       | 50     | 20        | 1   | 0.05 | 10    | 8          | 7          | -        | 0.9975   |
 | 26   | ✅       | 50     | 20        | 1   | 0.05 | 10    | 8          | 7          | -        | 0.9987   |

+Table 3: Overview of all trained BiLSTM models

 <a name="appendix_2"></a>

 ## Appendix 2: LSTM & FastText